turingschool/backend-curriculum-site/module4/lessons/express_knex.md

 By the end of this lesson, you will:

 * Understand when and why to use Express.js (Express) in the back-end of an application
-* Build and test a simple Express app that implements all of the basic CRUD methods
+* Build a simple Express app that implements all of the basic CRUD methods
 * Understand how to create database migrations, seed files & create/retrieve data using knex

 ## What is Express?